ProjetsPL/treehouse-theme/collections/_posts/us/yucca-plant-care.how-to-grow-a-yucca-plant.md

 {:.distinction.distinction-warning}

 If you have small seedlings that are not well developed yet – refrain from planting them in early spring.
-Low temperatures might negatively affects them and the yucca will not take root.
+Low temperatures might negatively affect them, and the yucca will not take root.

 A yucca should be **planted in a spot with high sun exposure** in the garden.
 A completely open space, however, is not recommended.
 Because yuccas grow quite tall, they are vulnerable to strong winds that might break them easily.